dwave-examples/ev-charger-placement/README.md

 ## Building the BQM

-The charging station location problem consists of 4 components over a set of binary variables that represent each potential new charging station location.
+The charging station location problem can be considered as a set of 4 constraints (or objectives) over a set of binary variables that represent each potential new charging station location.

-**Note**: All references to distance in these parameters refer to Manhattan or driving distance on the city grid, as opposed to Euclidean or 'as the crow flies' distance.

 ### Minimize distance to POIs